ItsMir-Dev/Email-filter/README.md

 The README will be updated when the script is complete.

-The cript is currently being tested.
+The script is currently being tested.

 Thank you.